-Definitely note the Italian Salad Dressing recipe – it’s a go to for me for all kinds of green and pasta salads.
+Definitely note the Italian Salad Dressing recipe – it’s a go to for me for all kinds of green and pasta salads – especially my favorite Italian Pasta Salad.
 Just the right amount of smooth spice and vinegar kick!

 Play around with amounts and ingredients in this salad to make it your own!